Dairy: Whey

 In earlier times, whey or milk serum was considered to be a waste product and it was, mostly, fed to pigs as a convenient means of disposal.
 Beginning about 1950, and mostly since about 1980, lactose and many other products, mainly food additives, are made from both casein and cheese whey.

 Yogurt

-Yogurt (or yoghurt) making is a process similar to cheese making, only the process is arrested before the curd becomes very hard.
+Making yogurt is similar to making cheese, only the process is stopped before the curd becomes hard.

 Milk powders

 Milk is also processed by various drying processes into powders.
 Whole milk, skim milk, buttermilk, and whey products are dried into a powder form and used for human and animal consumption.
 The main difference between production of powders for human or for animal consumption is in the protection of the process and the product from contamination.
-Some people drink milk reconstituted from powdered milk, because milk is about 88% water and it is much cheaper to transport the dried product.
+Some people drink milk reconstituted from powdered milk, because milk is roughly 88% water, is often cheaper than fresh milk due to lower transportation costs, and can be stored for several months.